Wild Swimming with Flora Jamieson

 It's an introduction to wild swimming, with practical advice, safety tips and health benefits, as well as inspiring quotes, useful resources and beautiful illustrations by Gemma.
 The guide is really for those wishing to dip their toe into the glorious pursuit of wild swimming in lakes, rivers, pools, waterfalls and the sea.

-Gemma (@gemmakoomen) did the illustrations for the book, have you worked with her before – did you already know her or was this a first time collab?
+Gemma (@gemmakoomen) did the illustrations for the book, have you worked with her before or was this a first time collab?

 I actually approached Gemma out of the blue.
 I had followed her work on Instagram for a while and really felt a connection to it.
 It was one of those “if you don’t ask you’ll never know” situations.

-The book has now taken on a bit of a life for itself and has had wide spread fantastic press – were you expecting it to do so well and do you think you'll do anymore?
+The book took on a bit of a life for itself and had wide spread fantastic press – were you expecting it to do so well and do you think you'll do anymore?

 What’s next on the agenda for you – what are your plans? where can we see your work?